Nutrition Management Department

 3.Group nutrition dietary guidance

-We provide group nutrition and dietary guidance for hospitalized patients.
-We talk about the basics of diet and nutritional therapy for various diseases.
-Reservations are required. *In each case, you will receive an individual nutritional and dietary consultation before you are discharged from the hospital.
+We provide group nutritional counseling for hospitalized patients.
+We talk about the basics of diet and nutritional therapy for various illnesses.
+Reservations are required.

 Dietary Guidance for Group Nutrition for Diabetes